TECHNOLOGY

 The AusOcean "rig" is a low-cost sea surface platform for supporting ocean science in coastal waters.
 The rig is a custom pontoon design in a light-weight modular construction.
 Rigs are designed for long term deployments with flexible support for multiple sensors.

-Camera
+Underwater Camera

-The AusOcean FPUC is a low-cost Internet Protocol (IP) digital video camera designed for continuous water immersion, tested to 20m(65’).
+The AusOcean Fluid-Filled Pressure-compensating Underwater Camera (FPUC) is a low-cost Internet Protocol (IP) digital video camera designed for continuous water immersion, tested to 20m(65’).
 Unlike most consumer video cameras, the FPUC is designed for continuous streaming of video data.
 Using raspberry pi electronics and a PVC housing, this unit can be built for a fraction of the cost of commercially available long term underwater cameras.
-Coupled with clever motion detection algorithms, this camera can be used for vegetation health monitoring, species counts, species identification, behaviour research and turbidity monitoring through computer vision.

 Underwater Speaker

 AusOcean speakers are utilised for audio playback underwater, typically at areas directly below the supporting rig.
 The speakers are considered a peripheral therefore, are powered and controlled by the on board controller.
-The rig acts as a base to provide sufficient power for indefinite operation or until the end of a data collection period.
+The Rig acts as a base to provide sufficient power for indefinite operation or until the end of a data collection period.
 Underwater speakers have recently been used to play healthy reef sounds to promote oyster larvae recruitment and have potential for other “reef treatment” applications to accelerate habitat recovery.

 Rig Controller PCB